Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Tim Coffey

-Do you have any -- as we enter 2017, do you have any new initiatives planned for this year?
+Do you have any -- as we look at 2017, do you have any new initiatives planned for this year?

 Li Yu